Resident's parking permit

-Applications for temporary visitor permits, which may be issued to persons visiting relatives on the Island, must be accompanied by the vehicle registration document and a valid tax disc.
+Applications for temporary visitor permits, which may be issued to persons visiting relatives on the Island, must be accompanied by the vehicle registration document, driving licence and valid insurance.
 The application must also be accompanied by a letter from you, the householder, confirming the address at which they will be staying and the applicable dates.

-What documentation is required to apply for a resident’s parking permit?
+Documentation required to apply for a resident’s parking permit

 - Vehicle Registration Certificate - yellow log book

 - A recent utility bill or bank statement, not more than 3 months old

 Permits for vehciles with more than one owner

 You may have a permit each if you all hold full Isle of Man driving licences and can provide the documentation required above.